gildor2/UEViewer/README.md

 Debugging in Visual Studio
 --------------------------
-UModel was released without a Visual Studio solution.
+UE Viewer was released without a Visual Studio solution.
 By the way it is still possible to debug it within an IDE.
-You can build a Debug version of UModel by uncommenting ```#define MAX_DEBUG 1``` in *UmodelTool/Build.h* and rebuilding the project.
+You can build a Debug version of viewer by uncommenting ```#define MAX_DEBUG 1``` in *UmodelTool/Build.h* and rebuilding the project.
 After that you'll get executable with optimizations disabled, and with some extra features.
 For example, if umodel.exe crashes, and it is started with *-debug* option, standard Windows window appears with prompt to close program or debug it.
 You may choose "Debug with Visual Studio" there.